AnimusUNO/installer/docs/README.md

-# Sanctum Documentation
+# Animus Documentation

 ⚠️ **HEAVILY UNDER DEVELOPMENT - EARLY ALPHA** ⚠️

-This folder contains all documentation for the Sanctum system, organized into logical categories for easy navigation.
+This folder contains all documentation for the Animus system, organized into logical categories for easy navigation.

 ## 🚨 Development Status